 The first point to make is that interfering with updates that aren't actually stuck can cause a host of problems, so you want to make sure they really are stuck.

 If you've got the time, and the patience, we'd recommend waiting a couple of hours, especially with slower machines – go and cut the grass or watch a movie.
 It may seem extreme, but you don't want to start meddling with these fundamental processes unless you really have to.

 2. Turn it off and on again

 Do you know why "have you tried turning it off and on again" is such an IT support cliché?
-Because it so often works.
+Because when it comes to being able to quickly fix a stuck Windows update, it so often works.
 There's no magic trick to this – it simply clears out your computer's temporary memory (including any stalled files or processes), and lets Windows start again from scratch with everything on the system.

 If your updates are stuck in the background while you still have access to Windows, you can restart as normal; if they're stuck before or after the OS loads, you're going to have to hold down the power button and do a hard reset.
 This can cause issues itself, so make sure your updates definitely aren't progressing at all.